justyzas/25-05-28-GEN-AI/plan.md

 - 🧑‍💻 Optional: Sending prompts to local LLM

 - **Zero-shot Prompting**
-  Asking the model to do a task **without showing examples** — relies on general instructions.
+  Asking the model to do a task **without showing examples** — relies on general instructions, that model learned in the training.